dwrolvink/AnsibleTutorials/include_vars1/readme.md

+>This exercise does not list every step, consult the code in this repo to see exactly how to do that which is described here.

 # Including global variables with roles
 Any sizeable Ansible project will benefit from putting playbooks into separate folders.
 However, this will mess with automatically loading in group_vars, as Ansible can't find the group_vars folder, even when you call your playbook from the root.